Prag8855/aab/content/guides/german-health-insurance/for-students.md

 **If your earn more than €{{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}} per month**, you can't get [free health insurance](/guides/german-health-insurance#free-health-insurance).

+## For a language course

+To apply for a language course visa, you need [expat health insurance](/glossary/Expat%20health%20insurance).
+It must cover you from the day you arrive in Germany.
+I recommend [Feather](/out/feather-expats) or [HanseMerkur](/out/hansemerkur-expats), but there are [many other options](/guides/german-health-insurance#best-expat-health-insurance).

+## For study preparation

+To apply for a study preparation visa, you need [expat health insurance](/glossary/Expat%20health%20insurance).[^11] It must cover you from the day you arrive in Germany.
+I recommend [Feather](/out/feather-expats) or [HanseMerkur](/out/hansemerkur-expats), but there are [many other options](/guides/german-health-insurance#best-expat-health-insurance).

+When you start university, you can switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).

 ## For an internship

 **[Health insurance for an internship ➞](/guides/german-health-insurance/for-employees#for-an-internship)**